scioip34/ABM/README.md

 ### Requirements
 To run the simulations you will need python 3.8 or 3.9 and pip correspondingly.
 It is worth to set up a virtualenvironment using pipenv or venv for the project so that your global workspace is not polluted.

-### Test
+### Test Requirements
-To test the code:
+To test if all the requirements are ready to use:
   1. Clone the repo
   2. Activate your virtual environment (pipenv, venv) if you are using one
   3. Move into the cloned repo where `setup.py` is located and run `pip install -e .` with that you installed the simulation package
-  4. run the start entrypoint of the simulation package by running `abm-start`
+  4. run the start entrypoint of the simulation package by running `playground-start` or `abm-start`
+  5. If you also would like to save data you will need an InfluxDB instance.
+To setup one, please follow the instructions below.

 ## Install Grafana and InfluxDB
 To monitor individual agents real time and save simulation data (i.e. write simulation data real time and save upon request at the end) we use InfluxDB and a grafana server for visualization.
 For this purpose you will need to install influx and grafana.
 If you don't do these steps you are still going to be able to run simulations, but you won't be able to save the resulting data or visualize the agent's parameters.
 This installation guide is only tested on Ubuntu.
 If you decide to use another op.system or you don't want to monitor and save simulation data, set `USE_IFDB_LOGGING` and `SAVE_CSV_FILES` parameters in the `.env` file to `0`.